 Under Treas.
 Reg. § 1.482-1(e)(2)(i), such a range is normally derived by considering a set of more than one comparable uncontrolled transaction of similar comparability and reliability.
-If these comparables are of very high quality, as defined in the § 482 regulations, then under Treas.
+If these comparables are of very high quality, as defined in the section 482 regulations, then under Treas.
 Reg. § 1.482-1(e)(2)(iii)(A), the arm's length range includes the results of all of the comparables (from the least to the greatest).
 However, the APA Program has only rarely identified cases meeting the requirements for the full range.
 If the comparables are of lesser quality, then under Treas.
 Reg. § 1.482-1(e)(2)(iii)(B), "the reliability of the analysis must be increased, when it is possible to do so, by adjusting the range through application of a valid statistical method to the results of all of the uncontrolled comparables."
 One such method, the "interquartile range," is ordinarily acceptable, although a different statistical method "may be applied if it provides a more reliable measure."
 The "interquartile range" is defined as, roughly, the range from the 25th to the 75th percentile of the comparables' results.
 See Treas.
 Reg. § 1.482-1(e)(2)(iii)(C).
-The interquartile range was used 52 times in 2005.
+The interquartile range was used 87 times in 2007.

-Nineteen Covered Transactions reflected on Table 26 specified a single, specific result.
-Four of these Covered Transactions involved a CPM in which the taxpayer agreed to a "point."
-Some APAs specify not a point or a range, but a "floor" or a "ceiling".
+More than 36 Covered Transactions reflected on Table 26 were tested against a single, specific result.
+Some APAs - deliberately infrequent - specify not a point or a range, but a "floor" or a "ceiling".
 When a floor is used, the tested party's result must be greater than or equal to some particular value.
 When a ceiling is used, the tested party's result must be less than or equal to some particular value.
-Four APAs executed in 2005 used a floor and none used a ceiling.
+Three or fewer APAs executed in 2007 used a floor or a ceiling.

 Some APAs look to a tested party's results over a period of years (multi-year averaging) to determine whether a taxpayer has complied with the APA.
-In 2005, rolling multi-year averaging was used for eleven Covered Transactions.
-Ten of those used three-year averages.
-Three or fewer Covered Transactions used a cumulative multi-year average, while eight Covered Transactions used term averages and three or fewer Covered Transactions used partial term averages.
+In 2007, rolling multi-year averaging was used for seven Covered Transactions.
+Five of those used three-year averages.
+Seven Covered Transactions used a cumulative multi-year average, while 40 Covered Transactions used term averages and three or fewer Covered Transactions used partial term averages.